Make these extra-crispy Greek Fries in just 15 minutes. Serve them as an appetizer or a side dish for a unique homemade treat (gluten-free).

 If deep-frying, heat oil in a pan.
 Once the oil is hot, drop the potato fries in and fry until golden brown.
 Drain on a tissue-lined plate.

-If baking the fries, preheat the oven to 350 degrees F. Pour 3-4 tbsp of extra virgin olive oil on a baking tray and place the wedges in a single layer.
+If baking the fries, preheat the oven to 350 degrees F. Pour 3-4 tablespoon of extra virgin olive oil on a baking tray and place the wedges in a single layer.
 Sprinkle salt and pepper on top and bake for 25-30 minutes until browned.

 You can also air-fry the fries.